-Constructive dismissal is a complicated subject, but it is a situation that often enables you, as the employee, to negotiate a decent settlement agreement.
+Constructive dismissal compensation is a complicated subject, but it is a situation that often enables you, as the employee, to negotiate a decent settlement agreement.
 This article sets out some of the many pitfalls which tend to thwart employees who want to negotiate a fair exit package deal.

 What is constructive dismissal?